Kkasuga904/terraform-aws-portfolio/README.md

 ## 🌍 English Summary (for global visitors)

-This is a personal infrastructure portfolio built with Terraform and AWS.
+This is a portfolio of AWS infrastructure built entirely with Terraform (v1.7+).
-It showcases modular design, state management, IAM access control, and monitoring via CloudWatch.
-All resources are defined as code, suitable for scalable and secure cloud environments.

-Key Technologies:
-- Terraform 1.7+
+It showcases:

-- AWS EC2, RDS, S3, IAM, CloudWatch
+- Modular architecture (EC2, RDS, S3, IAM, CloudWatch)
-- Lifecycle, depends_on, import
+- State and lifecycle management
+- Security-aware IAM policies
+- Monitoring integration via CloudWatch
+- GitHub-hosted and reproducible setup

+💡 Feel free to reach out for freelance opportunities or infrastructure support.

+## 📫 Contact

+For job offers, freelance inquiries, or questions:
+Please reach out via [Coconala](https://coconala.com/services/3709841) or LinkedIn.